The Complete Guide To Different Types of Shampoos

 The downside?
 They can be drying if overused.
 Always follow a clarifying wash with a good deep conditioner.

-Best for: Product buildup, oily or limp hair, and preparing hair for colour treatments.
+Best for: Product buildup, oily or limp hair, and preparing hair for color treatments.

 FeatureDetail